 Interestingly, with these innovations and variations in teaching R with students, the results show that “students served to encourage greater implementation of the use of free software, namely R, in the pedagogical practices of teachers and in their daily life”.
 Not only that, the way the authors present the online module through Facebook environment “contributed to promoting greater student participation in the learning process, one that is more focused not only on their autonomous work, but also on the development of their abilities to work as a team”.

 Hence, Gomes and de Sausa (2018) conclude that teaching with R could be a blessing if the right buttons of activities and even academic environments blend well.
 This is true as they conclude that “starting this process even at an early stage in school will most certainly contribute not only to the improvement of teaching methodologies, but also to the promotion of statistical literacy among students and teachers”.

+Synthesis

+Carefully chosen related studies for this paper can be categorized into three themes such as :1) the history of education statistics; 2) the necessity of technology in statistics education and 3) the use of open access and free software in statistics such as RStudio.

+These related studies help me to some extent identify gaps in the literatures and where my study could somehow contribute.
+For instance, the study of Chance, B., Ben-Zvi, D., Garfield, J., & Medina, E. (2007); Biehler, R., Ben-Zvi, D., Bakker, A., & Makar, K. (2013) and Bersales, L. G. S. (2010) point out the necessity of technology in statistics education by identifying free software that can help students to appreciate statistics in different aspects of academic and everyday life.
+On the other hand, the studies of Harraway, J. A. (2012), Doi, J., Potter, G., Wong, J., Alcaraz, I., & Chi, P. (2016), and Gomes, D., & de Sausa, B. (2018) highlights the use of flexible learning using online modules and motivational videos intended solely for statistic courses.
+These methods of online teaching and learning statistics are deemed more important today given the covid-19 pandemic the world is battling right now.
+This gap is where my study would like to fill in – “The Effect of Using RStudio to the Performance of Students in their Data Management Class Under Flexible Learning”.

+Table 1.
+Summary of Related Studies Conducted